hansroh/skitai/README.rst

       ("message", "client_id", "event", "room_id")
     )
     return ""

 Threadsafe-Dedicated Websocket
 -------------------------------

-It is NOT for general serices.
+It is NOT for general customer services.
 Please read carefully.

 This spec is for very special situation.
 It will create new work thread and that thread handles only one  client.
 And The thread will be continued until message receiving loop is ended.
 It is designed for long running app and for limited users - firms's employees or special clients who need to use server-side resources or long applications take long time to finish and need to observe output message stream.